Confuzu/ExifData_Seach-and-Move/README.md

 ## Project Structure

-The project consists of four core scripts with the main.py to start:
+The project consists of five scripts + the config.ini with the main.py to start:

 1. `main.py`: